Skoda Superb hatchback - MPG, running costs & CO2

-Even though the Skoda Superb is a sizeable, luxurious car, it shares components with compact, economical models from elsewhere in the VW Group.
+Even though the Skoda Superb is a large, luxurious car, it shares components with compact, economical models from elsewhere in the VW Group.
 This means that the Superb shouldn’t cost a lot more to run than other, smaller cars in the Skoda lineup.

 Now buyers also have the option of an alternatively fuelled Superb iV, using a similar plug-in hybrid powertrain to the Volkswagen Passat GTE.
 With a 34-mile electric range and low company-car tax rating, this is especially popular with business drivers.

 Skoda Superb MPG & CO2

-However, the real surprise is that the punchy 148bhp 2.0-litre TDI manages economy of up to 58.9mpg with a manual gearbox (57.7mpg with the automatic), and sits in the same BiK band.
-When equipped with a manual, it’s actually a bit cheaper than the 120bhp diesel.
-Even the 197bhp engine manages up to 53.3mpg in certain trims.
+Even the 197bhp diesel engine manages up to 53.3mpg in certain trims.
 Add four-wheel drive and the economy figures suffer.
 Fitted with DSG and four-wheel drive, the 197bhp car drops economy by around 5mpg and has a much higher BiK rate.

-From 2020, Skoda is expecting up to a quarter of Superb buyers to opt for its plug-in hybrid Superb iV, mostly instead of its 2.0-litre diesel models.
-The iV uses a 1.4-litre petrol engine, electric motor and battery pack for hybrid driving and an electric-only range of up to 34 miles.
+Many company car buyers will opt for the plug-in hybrid Superb iV, which uses a 1.4-litre petrol engine, electric motor and battery pack for hybrid driving and an electric-only range of up to 34 miles.
 According to the WLTP testing cycle, this nets around 200mpg, but precise fuel economy will depend entirely on how often you top up the battery pack and how much you need to use the petrol engine.
 Long motorway journeys will see the petrol engine work harder and fuel consumption rise accordingly, while local journeys may not use any fuel at all.
 Charging the battery from a 3.6kW wallbox takes 3.5 hours and business users will enjoy a much lower BiK band than the rest of the range, bringing significant cost savings.